R-JG/mast/README.md

 #### The key attribute

-The `key` attribute is not necessary to use, but it is best practice when you have a list of elements that will change, e.g. when you are dynamically generating elements with `turn`.
+The `key` attribute is not necessary to use, but it is best practice when you have a list of elements that will change, for example: when you are dynamically generating elements with `turn`.

-A `key` is a globally unique value which identifies the element (two distinct elements in your Sail shouldn't ever have the same key).
+A `key` is a globally unique value which identifies the element (two distinct elements in your Sail should never have the same key).
 Mast adds location based keys to your elements by default, but when you provide information about the identity of the element by specifying the `key`, it allows Mast to make more efficient display updates.

 ### Tips and tricks 💡

 #### Handling CSS

 You should serve any CSS for your front-end in `%handle-http-request`, separate from your Sail components.
-Adding large amounts of CSS to your Sail will slow your app down.
+Adding large amounts of CSS directly in your Sail will slow your app down.
 See the example agent for an example of how to serve CSS from the agent.

 #### Implementing forms